JEPA-DNA: Grounding Genomic Foundation Models through Joint-Embedding Predictive Architectures: Conclusion

 \section{Conclusion}

 In this work, we introduced JEPA-DNA, a versatile framework that adapts the Joint Embedding Predictive Architecture for genomic sequence modeling.
 By shifting the focus from token-level reconstruction to the prediction of latent representations, we provide a method that captures high-level biological context more effectively than traditional generative objectives alone.
-Our results demonstrate that JEPA-DNA consistently improves the performance of established backbones like DNABERT-2 across both supervised downstream tasks and zero-shot evaluations.
+Our results demonstrate that JEPA-DNA consistently improves the performance of established backbones across both supervised downstream tasks and zero-shot evaluations.
+This work paves the way toward AI understanding Nature through biologically meaningful representation learning.